 Verification assesses whether (1) the firm has complied with all composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policy and procedures are designed to calculate and present performance in compliance with GIPS standards.
-The International Equity ADR Composite has been examined for the periods January 1, 1990 through June 30, 2020.
+The EAFE Equity Composite has been examined for the periods March 1, 2010 through June 30, 2020.
 The verification and performance examination reports are available upon request.

 Harding Loevner LP is an investment adviser registered with the Securities and Exchange Commission.
-Harding Loevner is an affiliate of Affiliated Managers Group, Inc. (NYSE AMG), an investment holding company with stakes in a diverse group of boutique firms.
+Harding Loevner is an affiliate of Affiliated Managers Group, Inc. (NYSE: AMG), an investment holding company with stakes in a diverse group of boutique firms.
 The firm maintains a complete list and description of composites, which is available upon request.

 Results are based on fully discretionary accounts under management, including those accounts no longer with the firm.
 Composite performance is presented gross of foreign withholding taxes on dividends, interest income and capital gains.
-Additional information is available upon request.
 Past performance does not guarantee future results.
 Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.

 The US dollar is the currency used to express performance.
 Returns are presented both gross and net of management fees and include the reinvestment of all income.
 Net returns are calculated using actual fees.
 Actual returns will be reduced by investment advisory fees and other expenses that may be incurred in the management of the account.
-The standard fee schedule generally applied to separate International Equity ADR accounts is 0.80% annually of the market value up to \$20 million; 0.40% of amounts above \$20 million.
+The standard fee schedule generally applied to separate EAFE Equity accounts is 1.00% annually of the market value up to \$20 million; 0.50% of amounts from \$20 million to \$100 million; 0.45% of amounts from \$100 million; above \$250 million on request.
 Actual investment advisory fees incurred by clients may vary.
-The annual composite dispersion presented is an asset-weighted standard deviation calculated for the accounts in the Composite the entire year.
+The annual composite dispersion presented is an assetweighted standard deviation calculated for the accounts in the composite the entire year.

-The International Equity ADR Composite was created on August 31, 2000.
+The EAFE Equity Composite was created on February 28, 2010.